iOS 15 Problems: 5 Things You Need to Know

 If you run into bugs or performance issues on iOS 15, you might try downgrading your iPhone’s software in an effort to improve its performance.

-Apple is currently signing on iOS 14.8 and iOS 14.7.1 which means you can drop your iPhone back to iOS 14 if you run into trouble on iOS 14.8.
+Apple is currently signing on iOS 14.8 which means you can drop your iPhone back to the last version of iOS 14 if you run into trouble on iOS 15.

 Apple will allow users to stay on iOS 14 and those that choose to do so will continue to receive security updates and bug fixes for lingering issues.
 So the downgrade path back to iOS 14 should always be open.
 However, the versions you can drop back to will likely change throughout the year.